Succession planning guide: How to talk about inheritance with your children

 It is estimated that over the next 10 years, a staggering £215 billion of investable wealth will be passed down to the next generation in the UK .

-The question of how and when to involve the next generation in discussions is another area which can be easier to skirt around than take action on.
-Almost half of wealthy individuals worry about the impact the wealth will have on their children, resulting in yet another factor that can push individuals to delay taking action on their succession plan.
+The question of how and when to involve the next generation in discussions is another area that can be easier to skirt around than take action on.
+Almost half of the wealthy individuals worry about the impact the wealth will have on their children, resulting in yet another factor that can push individuals to delay taking action on their succession plan.
 In fact, it is estimated that just 5% of individuals involve their children in the process, the overwhelming majority taking action individually or with their partner.

 One phrase I hear often is the donor’s desire to avoid “leaving complex arrangements” that their partner or children “won’t understand”.
 However, without these individuals being involved at an earlier stage, are we not making this task potentially more challenging?
 By involving your beneficiaries in the planning stages, you can both assess the understanding, and educate where required for the optimum outcome.
 Furthermore, you can take into account any personal reasons why an individual may not wish to receive wealth in certain structures.